foldynl/QLog/README.md

 - `PTHREADLIBPATH` - the path to pthread Library - needed for Windows Hamlib 4.5 and later.
 Leave empty if system libraries should be used.
 - `QTKEYCHAININCLUDEPATH` - the path to QtKeyChain Includes
 - `QTKEYCHAINLIBPATH`- the path to QtKeyChain Library
+- `ZLIBINCLUDEPATH` - the path to ZLIB Includes
+- `ZLIBLIBPATH` - the path to ZLIB Library

 Leave variables empty if system libraries and Hamlib version autodetect (calling `pkg-config`) should be used during compilation (for Windows, the parameter must be present)